nrjdalal/awesome-templates/.github/README.md

 > [!NOTE]
 > The script's name without the `.sh` extension will be used as the template directory.

-4. Try to test locally if you can, using [act](https://github.com/nektos/act) and the following command:
+4. Try to test locally if you can, using [act](https://github.com/nektos/act) medium image and the following command:

 ```bash
 act --input ACT=true --input SCRIPT=react.sh